German Shepherd Now

 German Shepherd face portrait

-How to Prepare Rice for Your German Shepherd
+How to Prepare Rice for Your Dog

 Keep it plain.
 No butter, no salt, no garlic, no seasoning of any kind.
 Alliums like garlic and onion are toxic to dogs, and even small amounts of added fat can defeat the purpose of a bland diet.